ELGAS Knowledge Hub

 What is the real difference between butane (C4H10) vs propane (C3H8) and isobutane (C4H10)?

 All three gases are consider to be LPG – Liquefied Petroleum Gas.
-Butane (butane gas) and isobutane have the sane chemical formula, as isobutane is isomer of butane.
+Butane (butane gas) and isobutane have the same chemical formula, as isobutane is isomer of butane.

-Propane (propane gas) is used primarily as fuel whilst butane and isobutane are used as propellant gases.
+Propane (propane gas) is used primarily as fuel whilst butane (butane gas) and isobutane are used as propellant gases.

 They also have some different physical properties including boiling point and pressure.